oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 As such, we *do not* recommend using these distributions to run the operator and/or WebLogic, and we do not provide support for WebLogic or the operator running in these distributions.

+We have found that Docker for Desktop does not seem to suffer the same limitations, and we do support that as a dev/test option.

 ### Operator Docker image

 You can find the operator image in